International Summer School for Advanced Study

 |Objectives||This course provides students with an understanding of concepts that are fundamental to the use of management accounting.
 Topics include costing concepts and systems, budgeting, cost-volume-profit analysis, and other managerial accounting concepts.

 It is helpful if students have previously taken an introductory financial accounting course, but this is not required.
-This course is designed to cover the material normally covered in a U. S. introductory managerial accounting class.

 |Teaching method||Lectures, workshops, project work|

 Assistant Professor of Accounting, Taxation, and Legal Studies in Business